 [In the last entry in this Ledger, Dr. Martin Frampton purchases property in Section 29.
 I will explain this entry later in this chapter].

-Miller had purchased as much property as he could afford without using his Bounty Land Warrant from serving in the Revoluntary War.
+Miller had purchased as much property as he could afford without using his Bounty Land Warrant from serving in the Revolutionary War.
 For those with a keen eye, did you notice anything confusing about the early Land Patents for Section 29?
 John Smith, Edward Miller, and Martin & Isaac Frampton were owners of the East Half and the North East Quarter in Section 29!!
 [Keep this important fact in mind as we travel on this journey with Edward Miller]

 So what does all this mean, and more importantly, why am I adding this in “The History of Chesapeake, Ohio?”
-With these facts, you now know who the first landowners of Chesapeake were, long before it was incorporated into a Village.
+With these facts, you now know who the first landowners of Chesapeake were long before it was incorporated into a Village.

 *In the above map of Union Township, the yellow part shows Edward Miller’s property, the blue is John Smith’s property, and the green is Martin & Isaac Frampton’s Land Patent from the Chillicothe Land Office.